sofibox/maxiaide_public/readme.txt

   edit-rule, edit-rules, editrule

-      Edit the existing rule file via an editor
+      Edit the existing rule file via an editor.
+When the editor is quit, it will prompt to check the new rules.

+  edit-conf, edit-config
+      Edit AIDE custom config file from conf/custom_aide.conf